 Letter from the CEO

 Powerful forces are changing and shaping the energy sector.
 There is a transition towards a low-carbon economy all around the world.
-The change is spurred by the climate agreement from Paris, with a commitment from all countries to contribute to reduce greenhouse gas emissions.
+The change is spurred by the climate agreement in Paris, with a commitment from all countries to contribute to reduce greenhouse gas emissions.

 As a result, carbon pricing mechanisms and support schemes for renewable energy are being deployed in an increasing number of countries.
 Market designs are being changed, technology costs are falling, fuel prices are low, energy efficiency targets are increased and new business models are emerging.